defagos/CoconutKit/README.markdown

 CoconutKit provides your with several kinds of classes covering various aspects of iOS development:

-* High-quality view controller containers (view controller embedding, view controller stacking) with several transition animations
+* High-quality view controller containers.
+These containers are the result of two years of hard work, and exceed by far the capabilities of UIKit built-in containers.
+In particular, view controllers can be combined or stacked, using any kind of transition animation (even yours).
+Your applications will never look the same as before!
+* View controller containment API (compatible with iOS 4), richer, easier to use and far more powerful than the iOS 5 UIKit containment API.
+Writing your own view controller containers correctly has never been easier!
 * Easy way to change the language used by an application at runtime, without having to alter system preferences
 * Localization of labels and buttons directly in nib files, without having to create and bind outlets anymore
-* Core Data validation made easy: No more boilerplate code to write so that your code can focus on business logic.
-Moreover, text fields can be bound for field formatting and synchronization, both in model -> view and view -> model directions.
-Forms managed by Core Data have never been easier to write!
+* Classes for creating animations made of several UIView block-based or Core Animation-based sub-animations in a declarative way.
+Such animations can be paused, reversed, played instantaneously, cancelled, repeated, and even more!
+Animations have never been so fun and easy to create!
+* Core Data model management and validation made easy.
+The usual boilerplate Core Data code has been completely eliminated.
+Interactions with managed contexts have been made simple by introducing context-free methods acting on a context stack.
+Core Data validation boilerplate code is never required anymore, and text field bindings make form creation painless
 * View controllers for web browsing and easier table view search management
 * Multi-threaded task management, including task grouping, cancelation, progress status, task dependencies and remaining time estimation
-* Classes for creating complex view animations made of several sub-animations
+* New controls
-* New controls (text field moving automatically with the keyboard, new kind of segmented control, Ken Burns slideshow, label with vertical alignment)
+	* text field moving automatically with the keyboard
+	* cursor
+	* slideshow with several transition animations (cross fade, Ken Burns, etc.)
+	* label with vertical alignment
+	* expanding / collapsing search bar
 * Classes for common UI tasks (keyboard management, interface locking)
 * Classes for single-line table view cell and view instantiations
 * Methods for skinning some built-in controls prior to iOS 5 appearance API